Problems installing Windows 8 in VirtualBox

 In the end, I took the easy way out:

-- Use the OSX Disk Utility to create a
+• Use the OSX Disk Utility to create a .cdr disk image from the installation DVD.

-command to convert that image to an ISO file. - Create a new VM and point at the ISO in the DVD drive settings area.
+• Create a new VM and point at the ISO in the DVD drive settings area.

-- Run the install.
+• Run the install.

 Incidentally, the terminal command to convert the cdr to an iso file looks like this (insert your own filenames):